grafana/mimir/docs/configuration/config-file-reference.md

 # The maximum number of series for which a query can fetch samples from each
 # ingester.
 This limit is enforced only in the ingesters (when querying samples
 # not flushed to the storage yet) and it's a per-instance limit.
 This limit is
-# ignored when running the Mimir blocks storage.
-When running Mimir with blocks
+# ignored when using blocks storage.
+When running with blocks storage use
-# storage use -querier.max-fetched-series-per-query limit instead.
+# -querier.max-fetched-series-per-query limit instead.
 # CLI flag: -ingester.max-series-per-query
 [max_series_per_query: <int> | default = 100000]

 # The maximum number of samples that a query can return.
 This limit only applies
-# when running the Mimir chunks storage with -querier.ingester-streaming=false.
+# when using chunks storage with -querier.ingester-streaming=false.
 # CLI flag: -ingester.max-samples-per-query
 [max_samples_per_query: <int> | default = 1000000]